 By logging 1000 acts of kindness, you will become more aware of the difference you make in your world through your choices and actions.
 Most of us practice acts of kindness unconsciously and attribute them to good manners.
 Mindfully recording your daily acts of kindness will make you more aware of the impact you are having on others and also make you aware of the opportunities to make a difference that you are missing.

 Part of growing and evolving as a human being is recognizing that while you do not have the ability to control other people’s words and actions, you have complete control over how you choose to interpret those words and actions.
 Mending a damaged relationship requires you to reverse engineer what went into creating the conflict in the first place.
 This process will give you valuable insight and tools to help you circumvent future discord in your relationships.

 Maintain a public journal that is updated at least once a week.

 Self reflection and accountability are two essential ingredients for long-term success and the repeatability of that success.
 Your online public journal will help define the scope of your accomplishments in the eyes of others while giving you valuable insight into your own thoughts and actions.
 While a photograph may capture what is happening at a given point of time, it does not capture what is in the mind or in the heart.
 A personal journal does.
 Each member must have at least two journal postings during their tenure qualify to be featured on the main SRKF website blog.

 Maintain an online presence.

 Your I Ho Chuan tenure will be conducted publicly.
-All I Ho Chuan members will introduce themselves to their community and the world at large by creating and maintaining a personal profile at Flavors.me or About.me with links to your school website and your personal blog.
-Each member will also secure an online membership in SRKF’s I Ho Chuan Google+ Community and link their personal blog there.
+All I Ho Chuan members will introduce themselves to their community and the world at large by creating and maintaining a personal online blog with links to your school website.
+Each member will also secure an online membership in SRKF’s I Ho Chuan Mighty Network Group and link their personal blog there.

 Qualify for and perform in at least three public performances.